 Currently, the retractor’s casing is imported.
 Despite being imported, the quality of the casing is excellent.
 It is a solid block of aluminum that’s CNC milled.
 Their initial prototype used steel, but that ended up being too heavy.

 The only thing I’m not a big fan of is the D-handle.
 It’s adequate, but not anything to write home about.
 I find it a bit too cushion-y.
-Of course, there’s tons of other D-handle attachments out there that you can buy online if you want to upgrade.
+Of course, there are tons of other D-handle attachments out there that you can buy online if you want to upgrade.